aminbehnami/reclining-seat-etiquette/README.md

 # Is It Rude to Recline Your Seat on a Plane?

 This repository contains a chart based on data from FiveThirtyEight’s flying etiquette survey.
-I selected the question about reclining seats because I’ve been on flights where people recline their seats and I wanted to know what most people think about it.
+I selected the question about reclining seats because it  reflects a common social dilemma during air travel.
+I’ve been on flights where people recline their seats and I wanted to know what most people think about it.
 The results were interesting because they showed how many people are okay with it and how many think it’s rude.

 ## Chart Summary
 - **502** people said it's *not rude at all*